Sateetje/awesome-nem-projects/ProjectsUsingNEM.md

 - Choice
   - Website: http://www.choicetopay.com/
   - Telegram: https://t.me/choicetopay
   - Desciption: Choice is a NEM-powered payment protocol platform aiming to replace existing payment gateways with direct transactions, change consumer and retailer behaviour, and create tangible social impact at a protocol level using the NEM blockchain.
-We have the support of Kiwibank’s innovation vehicle the Kiwibank Fintech Accelerator 2.0 (Kiwibank is a registered bank ultimately owned by the government) and are aiming to be the first Kiwibank-backed NEM project
+We have the support of Kiwibank’s innovation vehicle the Kiwibank Fintech Accelerator 2.0 (Kiwibank is a registered bank ultimately owned by the government) and are aiming to be the first Kiwibank-backed NEM project (Proposal: https://forum.nem.io/t/choice-a-liberated-payments-protocol-nem-community-fund-proposal/13380)

 - TravelbyBit
   - Website: https://forum.nem.io/t/travelbybit-travel-the-world-and-pay-with-xem/13227